jfromaniello/joseoncodecom/_posts/2013-12-27-case-of-double-callbacks.markdown

 The intention of the developer with this try method is clear: to catch JSON.parse errors.
 But the problem is that it also catch errors thrown __inside callback__ and execute the callback with a wrong error.

-The solution is trivial, parse outside the try as follows:
+The solution is trivial, try/catch the `JSON.parse` and then call the callback outside:

 ```
 function (callback) {